10 Best Sesame Seed Paste Substitutes: Immediate Answers for Every Cooking Need

-Sesame seed paste — commonly known as tahini — is a beloved ingredient in Middle Eastern, Mediterranean, and Asian cuisines.
+Sesame seed paste, commonly known as tahini, is a staple in Middle Eastern, Mediterranean, and Asian cuisines.
 It adds depth to hummus, creaminess to dressings, and richness to desserts.
-But sometimes you’re out of it, dealing with allergies, or just want something different.
+But what if you're out of it, dealing with allergies, or simply want to experiment with new flavors?

 Top 10 Sesame Seed Paste Substitutes (With Usage Tips)